AkramsBookshelf/GCT-Unity/DesignPatterns/Interface.md

-# What is an Interface?

-An **interface** is like a **contract** that a class agrees to follow.
-It specifies **what methods and properties a class must have**, but **does not provide any implementation**.
-Think of it as a checklist: any class that signs the contract must include the items on the list, but the way it fulfills them is up to the class itself.
+# 📜 Interface Pattern
+> By: Akram Taghavi-Burris | © 2026

+Imagine you walk into a fast-food joint and need to place an order.
+You **don’t need to know each employee personally**—you can spot them by their uniform.
+All employees wear the **same uniform**, so you instantly know who can take your order.

+Just like the employee is **contracted to wear the uniform**, an **interface** ensures that a class **adheres to a specific contract**.
+Any class that implements the interface can be recognized and interacted with consistently, without needing to know the details of how it works.

+## Understanding Interfaces

+An **interface** is more than just a checklist—it’s a **guarantee** that a class will provide certain capabilities.
+Any system or object interacting with that class can **rely on the interface**, knowing exactly which methods and properties are available.

-In C#, interface methods are **always public**.
-This makes sense because the whole point of an interface is to allow other classes to interact with your object consistently, without needing to know the details of its implementation.
+In C#, all interface methods are **always public**.
+This makes sense because the purpose of an interface is to allow other objects or systems to interact with your class **without needing to know the internal details**.
+Think of it like the uniform from the fast-food example: it signals what the employee can do, but not how they take your order behind the counter.

+Some key points about interfaces:

+-   **No implementation:** Interfaces define **what** must be done, not **how** it is done.
+That’s up to the implementing class.
+-   **Multiple implementations:** Different classes can implement the same interface in completely different ways.
+For example, a `Box`, `Chest`, and `Door` might all implement `IInteractable`, but each behaves differently when interacted with.
+-   **Decoupling:** Systems can interact with objects via their interface, rather than depending on specific class types.
+This makes your code more **modular**, **flexible**, and **testable**.

 ---

-### 🌟 Game Design Challenge: Interacting with Game Objects
+## 🌟 Game Design Challenge: Interacting with Game Objects

 Imagine a player exploring a game world full of interactive objects.
 Some objects can be picked up, others opened, and some consumed.
 For example: